-Children line up in their classes on the lower yard at 8:55am.
+Children line up at their gates at 8:45am.
 The class teacher will greet the children in the line and walk them to the classroom.

 At the end of the day children will be dismissed from their classroom door.
 Parents should ensure they can be clearly seen by staff and their child but should not block the doorways or other exit points.